ucsdsysnet/activermt/README.md

 cd $SDE
 run_switchd.sh -p active
 ```
-The ActiveRMT dataplane is now ready to run active programs.
-However, it still needs to be configured with the instruction set so that programs are correctly recognized.
+5. Create and edit the necessary configuration files.
+Copy the "controller.json" file from the "config" folder to *$SDE*.
+Edit the *BASE_PATH* variable to point to the root directory of this (cloned) repository.
+The *IPCONFIG* variable is whatever you set it to be (e.g. asic).
+This variable is used to determine which routing configuration to use.
+For example, the routing configuration files in the "config" folder are named to "ip_config_model.csv" and "arp_table_model.csv" for *IPCONFIG=model*.
+Each line in the "ip_config_<IPCONFIG>.csv" file has the format "<ip_address>,<port>".
+Each line in the "arp_table_<IPCONFIG>.csv" file has the format "<ip_address>,<mac_address>,<port>".
+Create the corresponding routing configuration files if you change the *IPCONFIG* variable.
-5. Run a PTF test to install a minimal runtime and test the system.
+6. Run a PTF test to install a minimal runtime and test the system.
 The test runs a "NOP" program (activermt/tests/nop/nop.ap4) that runs a dummy program to check execution at the switch.
 Upon execution of the program, a flag is set in the ActiveRMT Initial Header to indicate the same.
 The packet is routed according to the default routing table.
+The test setup configures the runtime to recognize instructions from the active program.
 ```
 cd <activermt_source_dir>/activermt/tests
 $SDE/run_p4_tests.sh -p active -t nop/
 ```
-If the test passes, then the ActiveRMT dataplane is set up correctly.
-Feel free to play around with the test framework to run more complex tests.
+If the test passes, then the ActiveRMT dataplane is set up correctly and ready to run active programs.

 ## Running an application
 Now that we have tested a working ActiveRMT, we can write an active application for an activated switch.
 Note that you will require a Tofino ASIC for the rest of this document.
 If you do not have one, you may be able to create a virtual switch using the Tofino model running on a x86 machine.
 This document does not however, cover the details of how to do so.